tvarchive/AppiumDemo/README.md

 AppiumDemo
 ==========
-Testing Mobile App using Appium
+##Testing Mobile App using Appium

-Objective
+##Objective

-Intent of this project is to illustrate how Appium can be used to test mobile application both Android and iOS
+Intent of this project is to illustrate how **Appium** can be used to test mobile application both **Android** and **iOS**

-This project illustrate below concepts:
+##This project illustrate below concepts:

+###Android App Tests
+This would precisely explain how to get started with Android App testing, write the first test and then the test suite management.

+###iOS App Test
-Android App Tests - This would precisely explain how to get started with Android App testing, write the first test and then the test suite management. iOS App Test - This would precisely explain how to get started with iOS App testing, write the first test and then the test suite management.
+This would precisely explain how to get started with iOS App testing, write the first test and then the test suite management.

+###Cross Platform Test
-Cross Platform Test - This section would show how a test scenario can serve both the Android app and iOS app without the code duplication.
+This section would show how a test scenario can serve both the Android app and iOS app without the code duplication.

-This java project has been created using IntelliJ IDea 13 Community Edition.
-POM File manages the dependency of Selenium (version 2.43.0).
-Project is using TestNG annotation.
+This java project has been created using **IntelliJ IDea 13 Community Edition**.
+POM File manages the dependency of **Selenium (version 2.43.0)**.
+Project is using **TestNG annotation**.
 We have also bundled the respective mobile applications under the apps folder for ease.

-Steps:

-Appium Set up
+##Steps:

-Before running the project you need to download and install Appium.
+- **Appium Set up** - Before running the project you need to download and install Appium.
 Once this this done, do the android SDK set up as mentioned below.

-Android SDK Set up
-Download Android SDK, set up the path appropriately.
+- **Android SDK Set up** - Download Android SDK, set up the path appropriately.
 Create virtual devices.
 Once the virtual devices are created, launch Appium and start the emulator accordingly.

-Clone this repository
-Open the solution
-Rebuild
-Run the test
+- **Clone this repository**
+- **Open the solution**
+- **Rebuild**
+- **Run the test**

-For any help write us on nishant@testvagrant.com, sukesh@testvagrant.com
+For any help write us on *nishant@testvagrant.com*, *sukesh@testvagrant.com*